-1. Fabricate field seams using a current-generation automatic hot-air welding machine and a 10,000 watt voltage-controlled generator at a minimum.
+- Fabricate field seams using a current-generation automatic hot-air welding machine and a 10,000-watt voltagecontrolled generator at minimum.
 In addition, fabricate detail seams with automated hot-air welders where possible.
-Outdated welding equipment and inadequate or fluctuating electrical power are the most common causes of poor seam welds.

-- 2. Equipment Settings The correct speed and temperature settings for automatic welders are determined by preparing test welds at various settings.
-The welds are tested by application of pressure, causing the seam to peel apart.
-A satisfactory weld will fail by exposing the scrim reinforcement, called a "film tearing bond."
+Outdated welding equipment and inadequate or fluctuating electrical power are the most common causes of poor seam welds - 2.
+Equipment Settings The correct speed and temperature settings for automatic welders are determined by preparing test-welds at various settings.
+The welds are tested by application of pressure causing the seam to peel apart.
+A satisfactory weld will fail by exposing the scrim reinforcement, which is called a "film-tearing bond."
 A deficient weld fails by separating between the two layers of the membrane. - 3.
-Adjustments to Equipment Settings Many factors will affect the settings: for example, thicker membranes, lower air temperatures, and overcast skies will generally require a slower speed than would be required with thinner membranes, higher air temperatures, and sunny skies.
+Adjustments to Equipment Settings Many factors will affect the settings: thicker membranes, lower air temperatures, and overcast skies will generally require a slower speed than would be required with thinner membranes, higher air temperatures, and sunny skies.
 The slower speed provides additional heat energy to compensate for heat-draining conditions.
-The test weld procedure should be conducted at the beginning of every work period (i.e., morning and afternoon) using bag-fresh material and following a significant change in weather (i.e., air temperature, wind speed, cloud cover). - Membrane laps must be heat-welded together.
+The test weld procedure should be conducted at the beginning of every work period (i.e., morning and afternoon) using bag-fresh material and following a significant change in weather (i.e., air temperature, wind speed, cloud cover). - 4.
+Membrane laps must be heat-welded together.
 All welds must be continuous, without voids or partial welds.
 Welds must be free of burns and scorch marks. - 5.
-The weld width must be a minimum 1" (25 mm) to a maximum 1.5" (38 mm) in width for automatic machine welding (robotic welders) for standard GAF guarantees.
+The weld width must be a minimum 1" (2.5 mm) to a maximum 1.5" (38 mm) in width for automatic machine-welding (robotic welders) for standard GAF guarantees.
 A minimum welding width of 1.5" (38 mm) is required to comply with FM Global, Miami-Dade County (Florida), and other specifications.
-In addition, the field seams of all TPO membranes should be made using a robotic welder in the field of the roof. - 6.
-All TPO cut edges must be sealed with EverGuard $^{\tiny{\textcircled{\$}}}$ TPO Cut Edge Sealant. - 7.
-Keep all seam areas clear of ballast until the seams have been probed by a GAF Field Services Representative.
+In addition, the field seams of all TPO membranes should be made using a robotic welder in the field of the roof. - All TPO cut edges must be sealed with EverGuard® TPO Cut Edge Sealant.

-E. Cautions and Warnings:
+F. Cautions and Warnings:

-- 1. Any attempt to run a robotic welder at a speed greater than 16 ft.
-(5 m) per minute may result in defective seam welds. - Setting the speed of the welder too fast can also pose potential problems with the ability of the operator to maintain control of the welder.
-This is particularly true in reroofing or over uneven substrates. - Robotic welders running too fast may not allow the operator to monitor the 1.5" (38 mm) minimum weld or ensure that critical T-joint areas have been correctly creased. - The operator must keep in mind the relationship between ambient temperature and robotic welding speed in order to achieve a spec weld. - 5.
-Increasing the speed of the robotic welder can also compromise the appearance of a non-bonded system.
+- 1. Any attempt to run a robotic welder at a speed greater than 16' (5 m) per minute may result in defective seam welds. - Setting the speed of the welder too fast can also pose potential problems with the ability of the operator to maintain control of the welder.
+This is particularly true in reroofing or over uneven substrates. - 3.
+Robotic welders running too fast may not allow the operator to monitor the 1.5" (38 mm) minimum weld and ensure that critical T-joint areas have been correctly creased. - The operator must keep in mind the relationship between ambient temperature and robotic welding speed in order to achieve a spec weld.

+5. Increasing the speed of the robotic welder can also compromise the appearance of a non-bonded system.